williamsca/bargaining-upzone/paper/slides.md

 &nbsp;

-**New**: empirical evidence on the elasticity of residential land supply
+**New**: evidence on the elasticity of key input to housing supply: the right to build